 The new Longines Column-Wheel Chronograph Record (Ref.
-L4.754.4.52/72.X) automatic watch comes equipped with a strange-looking direct-drive second hand with a vernier scale that mimics the same device installed on a 1966 Longines chrono.
+L4.754.4.52/72.X) comes equipped with a strange-looking direct-drive second hand with a vernier scale that mimics the same device installed on a historic 1966 Longines chronograph.

-Frankly speaking, I failed to grasp the idea behind this device, but, at least, the vernier scale makes the second hand more entertaining to look at.
+Frankly speaking, I find it difficult to grasp the idea behind this device, but, at least, the vernier scale makes the second hand more entertaining to look at.

 Painted bright red, the awkward-looking hand is matched with a 30-minute counter at 9 o’clock that features a rim of the same color.

-The watch is powered by the caliber L688.2 automatic chronograph movement aka ETA A08.231.
+The Column-Wheel Chronograph Record is powered by the caliber Caliber L688.2 automatic chronograph movement aka ETA A08.231.

 Naturally, the new CWC Record features the same dial layout with the small seconds indicator at 9 o’clock and a 12-hour totalizer at 6 o’clock.
 The small date window is placed between 4 and 5 o’clock.